The members of the Executive Committee

 Anne-Charlotte Recker has been a legal adviser at the Belgian DPA since 2020.
 She previously worked as a lawyer at the Brussels bar and worked in international organisations abroad.
 Before joining the Belgian DPA, she also worked as a researcher and taught intellectual property law and electronic contracts in a higher education establishment.
 Anne-Charlotte Recker obtained her law degree from the Université Libre de Bruxelles (ULB), then also took courses at the KU Leuven (Masters Intellectual Property and ICT).
 She is fluent in 6 languages.

-Cédrine Morlière is the Chairwoman of the Belgian Data Protection Authority.
-She is also Director of the Authorization and Opinion Service and a member of the Executive Committee.
+Alexandra Jaspar is the Director of the Authorization and Opinion Service and a member of the Executive Committee.

 Peter Van den Eynde is Inspector General at the Belgian Data Protection Authority and an Executive Committee member as well.